 Student Accessibility Services

-If you have temporary or permanent disability and require academic accommodation and support, Student Accessibility Services (SAS))is available to help.
+If you have a temporary or permanent disability and require academic accommodation and support, Student Accessibility Services (SAS) is available to help.
 It is important that you reach out to the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.
 For more information about supports that you can access at Nipissing, visit the SAS website.

 Housing and Transportation